 Learning is carefully planned as part of the wider infant team and children’s interests and growing knowledge is taken into account.
 Phonics stills plays a huge part in learning at this age and children’s knowledge is continued from their earlier starting point using Letters & Sounds.
 Children are independent readers who are beginning to read more widely, often loving non-fiction at this age and moving into reading a wider selection of books that are their own choice.

 To ensure equity of experience, Horsebridge and Redbridge children (who share Year 2), both study the same topics and, just like the children in Redbridge, Horsebridge children love to learn new things.
-In the second half of the Autumn term, our topic is called ‘Chalk and Cheese’; chalk because we’re learning about school in Victorian times and the phrase ‘chalk and cheese’ because we’re learning about schools today and then and how different (or similar!) they are.
+In the first half of the spring term the children will become ‘Waste Warriors’.

 Horsebridge have been learning about Sukkot this term and the ‘big idea’ of a RITUAL.
 Our RE and cultural learning is underpinned by this ‘big idea’ so that children explore it first within their own lives and then how it applies to other faiths and beliefs.
 They have had great fun and generated lots of questions about how and why people celebrate rituals and special occasions but ended up focusing on Sukkot.
 Through drama, they understood the story behind Sukkot, built their own sukkahs and learned some of the aspects of this important Jewish festival.
 The pictures below tell their own story!

 We visited the local Solar farm where we learnt about solar power.
 We also studied the biodiversity of the site as we were worried that habitats may have been destroyed in the building of the farm.